 RAT rules in South Australia

 If you return a positive result on a RAT, you must register your result on this form, or by calling the SA COVID-19 Information Line on 1800 253 787.

 Buy RATs in South AustraliaEdit top picks

 - Accepts Apple Pay

-- Free shipping available
+- Free shipping over $100

 - Accepts Apple Pay